JohnRiddles/westraining-R/intro-to-R/09-parallel-processing.md

-Parallel processing is a technique that can be used to make programs run faster.
-It typically involves splitting up a data set into smaller pieces, simultaneously process each piece on a separate core, and then put the results back together.
+Parallel processing is a technique that can be used to make programs run faster by running multiple calculations simultaneously on multiple cores.
+It typically involves splitting up a data set into smaller pieces, concurrently processing each piece on a separate core, and then putting the results back together.
 The original process is known as the master node, and the others are known as slave nodes.
 Not every problem is easily parallelized, but for those that can be parallelized, this technique can significantly speed up the execution of one’s program.